arvopaukkunen/Construction/Dataengineering/influxdb2_archiving_cli.md

 - Use `influx config create` to define a stable CLI profile pointing to `http://db2:8086` with org `Arvosoft Oy`.
 - Run Flux scripts via `influx query` (quoted string or here-doc), not directly in bash.
-- Copy data day-by-day from `sensors` to `sensor_YYYY` to reduce load on the small InfluxDB server.
+- Copy data day-by-day from `sensors` to `sensors_YYYY` to reduce load on the small InfluxDB server.
-- Consider cleaning or shortening retention on the main `sensors` bucket once archives are verified in the `sensor_YYYY` buckets.
+- Consider cleaning or shortening retention on the main `sensors` bucket once archives are verified in the `sensors_YYYY` buckets.